religiosa1/docker-stream-codec/README.md

 # getting the stdout from log.vdm and writing it to log.txt
 docker-stream-decoder log.vdm > log.txt

+# getting stdout and stderr streans from log.vdm and writing it to stdout
+docker-stream-decoder -e - log.vdm

 # getting all multiplexed streams and redirecting them to their files
 docker-stream-decoder log.vdm -i log.stdin.txt -o log.stdout.txt -r log.stderr.txt